gnang/HypermatrixAlgebraPackage/README.md

 True
 ```

-The sum of hypermatrices can taken over a list of hypermatrices.
+The sum of hypermatrices can be taken over a list of hypermatrices.
 We illustrate this by constructing a symbolic symmetric hypermatrix as follows.

 ```python